Bible Book of Daniel, Part 7 - Chapter 9

 "In the first year of his reign I Daniel understood by books the number of the years, whereof the word of the Lord came to Jeremiah the prophet, that he would accomplish seventy years in the desolations of Jerusalem." - Daniel 9:2

 However, there were no signs of them leaving Babylon or praying and seeking God, and now there was a Medo-Persian power in control.
+Plus, the previous vision in chapter eight revealed opposition against God's people and the template sanctuary.
 Therefore, he was understandably concerned.

 His response was simple; to turn to God in prayer and fasting:

 “And I set my face unto the Lord God, to seek by prayer and supplications, with fasting, and sackcloth, and ashes:” – Daniel 9:3

 Daniel realised that God’s people had sinned and gone against His commandments; therefore, he began repenting on their behalf: